 You know the standard facts: shorter male lifespans on average.
 More successful suicides.
 Higher murder rate.
 What you may not know is where the count starts.

 The first two big male die offs are in the womb, and in the early years of childhood.
 We cannot blame society for the fact that there are significantly more male to female conceptions, but the miscarriage rate for males is much higher.
 We think this is a product of the lack of genetic redundancy on the Y chromosome.
 Perhaps this causes the same effect in the next early childhood phase, but I think we need to consider when a possible baby is sexed is the minute that we apply external gender onto something/someone that doesn’t really have it.
 As much as you might see a different rate of certain genetic disorders, in so far as we can measure, sex differentiation in infants, in their cognitive and physical capacity, is minimal.

 Despite that, whether shown in how you tie a baby’s scant hair, or the elaborately themed layette of princesses versus dinosaurs at a baby shower, gendered parenting is going on long before the kid would remotely demonstrate any differentiation in behaviors.
-To give you an idea of how blurry physical sex is: some infants are even born with ambiguous genitals that finish growing in one approximate pattern or another.
+To give you an idea of how blurry physical sex is: some infants are even born with ambiguous genitals that finish growing in one approximate pattern or another months later.
 Boy brain versus girl brain is completely irrelevant when you have a cute blob that sucks on things and can’t roll itself over yet.
-But… the external gendering of a baby starts before the body really changes.
+But… the external gendering of a baby starts long before the body really changes.

 Nature versus Nurture: Tough Boys and Talking to Girls